pykeen/pykeen/docs/source/byo/interaction.rst

     f(h, r, t) = W_2 ReLU(W_1 cat(h, r, t) + b_1) + b_2

 In ER-MLP, the multi-layer perceptron consists of an input layer with $3 \times d$ neurons, a hidden layer with $d$ neurons and output layer with one neuron.
 The input is represented by the concatenation embeddings of the heads, relations and tail embeddings.
+Note that the MLP's parameters are *global* parameters, which are neither attached to entities nor relations.
+In addition, they are not hyperparameters, but trained jointly with the entity and relation representations.

 .. code-block:: python